Best books on learning how to draw is the topic of our blog post today!

 13. You Can Draw in 30 Days, by Mark Kistler

 Mark Kistler, an Emmy award-winning PBS host, invites you to unleash your inner artist in You Can Draw in 30 Days.
 Debunking the myth of innate talent, Kistler emphasizes that drawing is a skill anyone can master—with the right guidance.
-Committing just twenty minutes a day, readers can embark on a transformative journey, progressing from simple sketches to sophisticated 3-D renderings.
-Kistler’s structured lessons, bolstered by over 500 line drawings, cover everything from basic shapes to intricate human features.
+Committing just twenty minutes a day, readers can embark on a powerful journey, progressing from simple sketches to sophisticated 3-D renderings.
+Kistler’s structured lessons, bolstered by over 500 line drawings, cover everything from basic shapes to detailed human features.
 He introduces the 9 Fundamental Laws of Drawing, vital for creating depth, and showcases 75 student illustrations as sources of inspiration.

-Final thoughts
+Final Thoughts